This Annex is concerned with enabling buildings to participate as flexible demand assets in energy systems.

-The Annex will consider the technologies available for delivering flexibility from heating and cooling systems in individual buildings – with a focus on supporting adoption of simple, repeatability scalable solutions.
+The Annex will consider the technologies available for delivering flexibility from heating and cooling systems in individual buildings – with a focus on supporting adoption of simple, repeatable, scalable solutions.
 The Annex will also consider the digital infrastructure necessary for coordinating and automating dispatch of large numbers of flexible load resources, in local and national energy markets/schemes.
-The Annex will also consider the ability of flexible energy resources to reduce carbon emissions, based on time-of-use grid carbon intensity.
+The Annex will also consider the ability of flexible energy resources to reduce carbon emissions, based on the time-of-use carbon intensity of the energy source.

 Background